 Slide the ribbon into the printer head

-Take the ribbon end out of where you tucked it into the laser arm.
+Take the ribbon end from where you tucked it into the laser arm.
 Make sure the tab on the wire ribbon is facing up.
-Slide the ribbon into the head until it clicks.
+Slide the ribbon into the printer head connector until it clicks.

 As shown, lower the printer head over the metal plate so that it rests next to the two round posts.
-Then push it gently away from you – you’ll feel a “click” as magnets pull the printer head until it sits snugly atop the metal plate.
+Then push it gently away from you – you’ll feel a “click” as magnets attach the printer head snugly atop the metal plate.

 Gently push the laser arm all the way to the back of the bed